apache/incubator-hugegraph/README.md

 ## Contributing

-- Welcome to contribute to HugeGraph, please see [`How to Contribute`](CONTRIBUTING.md) & [Guidelines](https://hugegraph.apache.org/docs/contribution-guidelines/) for more information.
+- Welcome to contribute to HugeGraph, please see [How to Contribute](https://hugegraph.apache.org/docs/contribution-guidelines/contribute/) for more information.
 - Note: It's recommended to use [GitHub Desktop](https://desktop.github.com/) to greatly simplify the PR and commit process.
 - Thank you to all the people who already contributed to HugeGraph!